sebasgverde/rnn-cells-music-paper/README.md

 python rnn-cells-music-paper/paper_scripts/unittestdatacreation.py -v
 ```

+---

-Note: If instead of replicate the research you want to specifically replicate the paper results you can just skip the next two sections and download the network weights and the 900 generated songs.
+**Special Note**: If instead of replicate the research you want to specifically replicate the paper results you can just [skip](https://sebasgverde.github.io/rnn-cells-music-paper/#models-metric-evaluation) the next two sections and download the network weights and the 900 generated songs.
 ```
 wget -N weigthsfinishingin1 -O model_weights.zip
 unzip model_weights.zip -d ~/exampleresearch/